SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Among its regional galleries and unique traveling exhibits, you'll find a very impressive collection of artwork from India, China, Burma, Laos, and all over Asia.
 Admiring these artifacts is one of my favorite San Francisco activities.

-Clicking the link below will take you to a full list of SF places that kids love to visit, from hands-on discovery museums, a zoo, and an aquarium, to boat rides and antique arcade games on the pier.
-You'll also learn about fun local trails to bike or hike.
+The link below takes you to a full list of SF places that kids love to visit, from hands-on discovery museums, a zoo, and an aquarium, to boat rides and antique arcade games on the pier.

 Many know them as the "Full House" houses, a charming row of pastel-colored Victorians with a green grassy park in the foreground and the SF skyline behind them.